postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/creating-run-button.md

 </a>
 ```

-## Keep your collections up to update
+## Keep your collections up to date

 When you make changes to a collection that's connected to a Run in Postman button, you'll need to manually update the button's collection link so that your users are importing the most current collection.